 - David Vladeck agrees that lawyers do practice collaboratively, cutting across firm boundaries -- students need to learn that lawyers need to collaborate with "the other side."
 "I want to grade them on their ability to collaborate with their peers."
 Silo-based learning is not conducive to learning how to practice, which cuts across these lines.

 - Kraig -- making mistakes became OK, students making corrections points out that they're learning together.

 - David Skover -- "Publishers have been leading us down the path for a long time, and only the fringe have moved away."
 Maybe it's time to prioritize the materials first.
 Publishers need to hear us -- this session is more for them.
 Also: as we innovate, are we going to lose the teaching of logical thinking that we excel at?

 - Marilyn Berger underlines the importance of lesson plans / teaching goals so that new methods are not gimmicks.
 Also describes her collaboration with Aspen to create a textbook and website exactly as the professors imagined it -- addressing identified student needs.
 What about tenure -- why does it take 8 years before professors can be innovative?

 TrackBack URL for this entry:

-Listed below are links to weblogs that reference Liveblogging the Future of Legal Education Conference:
+Listed below are links to weblogs that reference Liveblogging the Future of the Law School Casebook workshop part 1:

 The comments to this entry are closed.